gadluru/T1NET-rapid-T1mapping/README.md

 # Accelerated cardiac T1 mapping with recurrent networks and cyclic, model-based loss

-This repository contains code and example test datasets for the paper 'Accelerated cardic T1 mapping with recurrent networks and cyclic, model-based loss'
+This repository contains code and example test datasets for the paper 'Accelerated cardiac T1 mapping with recurrent networks and cyclic, model-based loss'

 Instructions:
 Running this code requires the installation of Conda and Pip for creating virtual environments and installing packages.
 Instructions for installing conda and pip can be found in the following link: